hoffmangroup/segway/doc/segway.rst

 system.

-The :option:`--cluster-opt` option allows the specification of native options to your clustering system |---| those options you might pass to ``qsub`` (SGE) or ``bsub`` (LSF).
+The :option:`--cluster-opt` option allows the specification of native options to your clustering system---those options you might pass to ``qsub`` (SGE) or ``bsub`` (LSF).

 ..
 TODO comp include SGE and LSF cluster-opt demos